groddeck/ytq/README.md

 To make sure it's running, browse to localhost:4567 from your machine, and you should see it return a test message ("Hello, World!").

-#### Queue Consumer
+#### Queue Consumers

-In a separate terminal, create a consumer to process requests with `QUEUE=playlist rake resque:work`
+In a separate terminal, create a consumer to process downloading requests with `QUEUE=extract rake resque:work`

+In another terminal, create a consumer to process playing requests with `QUEUE=playlist rake resque:work`

 You can invoke `resque-web` to inspect the queue of audio to be played, check for errors and see other stats.